Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 Visit the Cincinnati Zoo.

-The Bronx Zoo streams live between 10AM-4PM, showing off visitor favorites such as sea lions and lemurs.
-The zoo also books out virtual wild encounters with creatures like cheetahs, alpacas, sloths, and warthogs, for prices ranging from $80-$150.
+The Bronx Zoo streams live between 10AM and 4PM ET, showing off visitor favorites such as sea lions and lemurs.
+The zoo also books out virtual wild encounters with creatures like cheetahs, alpacas, sloths, and warthogs, for prices ranging from $80 to $150.
 Each session takes place over Zoom and allows virtual visitors to get up close to animals while asking caretakers questions.

 Visit the Bronx Zoo.

-The Alaska Zoo presents a customizable distance learning experience through its virtual animal encounters and arctic discovery programs.
-Each session lasts approximately 45 minutes and costs $150, and includes interactive presentations and virtual visits with animals such as tigers, gray wolves, polar bears, or seals.
+The Alaska Zoo presents a distance learning experience through its virtual animal encounters and arctic discovery programs.
+Each session lasts approximately 45 minutes and costs $150.
+These experiences include interactive presentations and virtual visits with animals such as tigers, gray wolves, polar bears, or seals.
 A scheduled visit ensures the animals are unlikely to be camera-shy, creating a memorable and intimate online experience for students.

 Visit the Alaska Zoo.